In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

-If you have a business that requires ecommerce payments, debit and credit cards online are just about the only way that you’re going to be able to accept payment from customers.
+If you have a business that requires eCommerce payments, debit and credit cards online are just about the only way that you’re going to be able to accept online payment from customers.

 While Paypal and Square are great processing solutions for small businesses, they aren’t the right fit for a more established business.

 Once your business grows, it will be time to move on from the Square and Paypal processing option and adopt a more traditional high risk merchant account with a payment gateway.